Lawreros/lawreros.github.io/_projects/2021-05_covid_analysis.md

 ---

 ## Data Source:
+Used data from [SORMAS](https://sormas.org/) in order to create a comprehensive data analysis of COVID-19 incidence, morbidity, and mortality

 ## R's Shiny Package:
+Created an [app](https://lawreros.shinyapps.io/capstone/) consisting of interactive map and plots using the R shiny library

 ## How to Use
 The Shiny app can be found [here](https://lawreros.shinyapps.io/capstone/) (may need a few seconds to boot up).
 The source code can be found [here](https://github.com/Lawreros/capstone)